ravipatelxyz/orthopedic-implant-identifier/README.md

 #### Context

-Accurate identification of orthopedic implant design is essential to pre-operative planning of revision arthroplasty and verification of magnetic resonance imaging compatibility.
+Accurate identification of orthopedic implant design is essential to pre-operative planning of revision arthroplasty.
 Current systems are inadequate, associated with poorer patient surgical outcomes, significant time burdens on clinical staff, and increased healthcare costs.

-We have therefore developed a neural network classifier for identifying the model of metallic joint implants from plain film radiographs (x-ray images), and have published our findings.
+We have therefore developed a neural network classifier for identifying the model of metallic joint implants from plain film radiographs (x-ray images), and are publishing our findings.
 We have made the final model and a set of radiographs available on Kaggle Kernels for interactive use.
-This GitHub repository contains code used in the development, training, and evaluation phases of the study, to facilitate other researchers build upon this work.
+This GitHub repository contains code used in the development, training, and evaluation phases of the study, to facilitate other researchers to build upon this work.
 We hope this will facilitate the development of a clinically applicable network classifier for identifying orthopedic implants in x-ray images.

 #### Content